IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

    "te-pc:response/computed-paths-properties": provides the same information provided by the "te:computed-paths-properties" defined in {{!I-D.ietf-teas-yang-te}}.
 The security considerations provided in {{!I-D.ietf-teas-yang-te}} for the TE tunnel state apply also to this subtree.

-   "te-pc:response/te-pc:tunnel-ref", "te-pc:response/te-pc:primary-path-ref", "te-pc:response/te-pc:primary-reverse-path-ref", "te-pc:response/te-pc:secondary-path-ref" and "te-pc:response/te-pc:secondary-reverse-path-ref" provides a reference where the same information provided in "te-pc:response/computed-paths-properties" is temporarly stored with the operational datastore (see {{temp-state}}).
+   "te-pc:response/te-pc:tunnel-ref", "te-pc:response/te-pc:primary-path-ref", "te-pc:response/te-pc:primary-reverse-path-ref", "te-pc:response/te-pc:secondary-path-ref" and "te-pc:response/te-pc:secondary-reverse-path-ref" provides a reference where the same information provided in "te-pc:response/computed-paths-properties" is temporarily stored with the operational datastore (see {{temp-state}}).
 Therefore access to this information does not provide any additional security issue that the information provided with "te-pc:response/computed-paths-properties".

    "/te:tunnels-actions": the YANG model defined in this document augments this action with a new action type that allows deleting the transient states of computed paths (see {{temp-state}}).
 A malicious use of this action would have no impact on the paths carrying live traffic but it would preclude the client from using the "transient states" to request the set-up of exactly that path, if still available.